TobiasErbacher/gdl/README.md

 * --dataset=A.Computer --model=Spinelli
 * --dataset=A.Photo --model=Spinelli

-Below are the commands to run the `benchmark.py` script for RL-AP-GCN:
+Below are the commands to run the `benchmark.py` script for the RL-AP-GCN:
 * --dataset=Citeseer --model=RL-AP-GCN
 * --dataset=Cora-ML --model=RL-AP-GCN
 * --dataset=PubMed --model=RL-AP-GCN